 - Coconut ice cream.
 Cold, creamy, lightly sweet, dripping with flavor (thank you, good fat!).
 It’s hard to beat coconut ice cream for pure pleasure.

 - Full-fat, organic plain yogurt.
 Try dressing up with your favorite nuts and a quarter cup or so of your favorite berries—fresh or frozen.
-I also love mixing in Dynamic Fruits & Greens for extra antioxidants and dash of flavor.
+I also love mixing in Fruits & Greens Redefined for extra antioxidants and dash of flavor.
 Add some shredded coconut or a dash of cinnamon and voila!
 Healthy never tasted so good

 2. Something surprisingly rich